mhirst1960/rubiks-clock/README.md

 Rubik's Clock
 ==============================================================================

-Rubiks'c clock presents a webpage of a Rubik's cube that automatically updates every minutes showing the current time of day.
+Rubiks'c clock presents a webpage of a Rubik's cube that automatically updates every minute showing the current time of day.

 ![alt Rubik's Clock on the desk](media/623-624-kiosk-2.gif "Rubik's Clock!")

 The implementation is based on the javascript/HTML code of Cuber found at https://github.com/stewdio/Cuber-DEMO.
 Cuber is a Rubik’s Cube simulator.
 Rubik's Clock adds the concept of a photo cube to
 Cuber.
 The 6 PNG images are carefully crafted with a set of numbers on all sides.
 It implements a solver that moves the pieces every minute so the numbers of the current hour and minute show on the front of the cube.